tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 ## Server Support

+Tauri's updater supports two ways of announcing update data:

+- A static JSON file (to use on services like S3 or GitHub gists)
+- A dynamic update server

-Tauri's updater supports 2 kinds of servers.
-You can host a static JSON file on services like S3 or GitHub gists, or host a dynamic update server.
-The static JSON file is easier to use while an update server will give you finer control over the update mechanism.
+The static JSON file is easier to use while a dynamic update server will give you finer control over the update mechanism.

 ### Dynamic Update Server